Ecuador profile: Media

 Journalists face legal sanctions as well as hostility from government figures, says US-based NGO Freedom House.

 Defamation is a criminal offence.
 A 2013 Communications Law provides for regulation of editorial content and gives officials the power to sanction media outlets.

-Most media outlets are privately-run.
+Most media are privately-run.
 Ownership is highly concentrated.

-Radio is a key medium; there are hundreds of stations, some broadcasting in indigenous languages.
+Radio is an important medium; there are hundreds of stations, some broadcasting in indigenous languages.
 Soap operas and US series are staple fare on TV.

 - El Comercio - daily

 - El Tiempo - daily